roothide/Developer/README.md

-# Update your jailbreak apps/tweaks for roothide
+# update jailbreak apps/tweaks for roothide

  1. Update theos to the latest